MinecraftU/mcu-curriculum/sequence_4/section_1.md

 ![Making a new block texture](images/section_1/block_texture.png)

 For right now, the block will have the same texture on all six sides like cobblestone or obsidian.
-Save the texture as "copper_block.png" in the "blocks" folder.
+Name the texture "copper_block" and save it as a `.png` in the "blocks" folder.
 After your texture has been saved, run Minecraft.
 Now check out the texture of your block!

 ![New block with texture in-game](images/section_1/block_texture_ingame.png)